spencerbraun/stats_notes/STATS200/Statistical_Inference_Hypothesis_Testing.md

 * Tukey’s Method - to construct confidence intervals for the differences of all pairs of means in such a way that the intervals simultaneously have a set coverage probability, then rely on the duality of tests and CIs
   * $\max _{i_{1}, i_{2}} \frac{\left|\left(\bar{Y}_{i_{1} .}-\mu_{i_{1}}\right)-\left(\bar{Y}_{i_{2} .}-\mu_{i_{2}}\right)\right|}{s_{p} / \sqrt{J}}$ random variable where max is taken over all pairs.
 Called the studentized range distribution with parameters I (number of samples being compared) and I(J-1) (df of $s_p$).
   * CI constructed as $\left(\bar{Y}_{i_{1} .}-\bar{Y}_{i_{2} .}\right) \pm q_{I, I(J-1)}(\alpha) \frac{s_{p}}{\sqrt{J}}$, reject if $\left|\bar{Y}_{i_{1} .}-\bar{Y}_{i_{2} .}\right|>q_{I, I(J-1)}(\alpha) \frac{s_{p}}{\sqrt{J}}$
-  * Essentially calculate $q_{I, I(J-1)}(\alpha) \frac{s_{p}}{\sqrt{J}}$ and see if there are differences in means of different labs that exceed this value
+  * Essentially calculate $q_{I, I(J-1)}(\alpha) \frac{s_{p}}{\sqrt{J}}$ and see if there are differences in means of different labs that exceed this value. q is a percentile of the studentized range and $s_p$ is the square root of the mean square for error in the anova table - $\sqrt{SS_W/I(J-1)}$
 * Bonferroni Method: Desired error rate $\alpha$ can be obtained over k null hypotheses by testing each null hypothesis at level $\alpha/k$.
-Advantage of not needing the sample sizes for each treatment
+Advantage of not needing the sample sizes for each treatment.
+  * k is the number of pairwise comparisons ${I \choose 2}$

 #### Two Way Layout

 * A two-way layout is an experimental design involving two factors, each at two or more levels.
 The levels of one factor might be various drugs, for example, and the levels of the other factor might be genders.
-If there are I levels of one factor and  J of the other, there are I × J combinations.
-Assume K independent observations are taken for each of these combinations
+If there are **I levels of one factor and  J of the other**, there are I × J combinations.
+Assume **K independent observations** are taken for each of these combinations
 * Think of 3 electric ranges cooking over 3 menus - 9 total means to compare

 ##### Additive Parametrization